cevoaustralia/aws-google-auth/README.rst

    and ``GOOGLE_SP_ID`` (see above under "Important Data" for how to find the last two; the first one is usually your email address)
 2. For Docker:
    ``docker run -it -e GOOGLE_USERNAME -e GOOGLE_IDP_ID -e GOOGLE_SP_ID aws-google-auth``
 3. For Python: ``aws-google-auth``

-You'll be prompted for your password and an MFA token, which you can get via Google Authenticator, Authy, or other similar TOTP applications.
+You'll be prompted for your password.
+If you've set up an MFA token for your Google account, you'll also be prompted for the current token value.

 If you have more than one role available to you, you'll be prompted to choose the role from a list; otherwise, if your credentials are correct,